Fully Immersed in a Program that Focuses on Hands-On Learning.

 As a sophomore, Ben participated in an immersion semester (a semester-long innovative experience that includes four expeditions around the country with a focus on increasing leadership and organizational skills in the field).
 During his immersion, Ben planned logistics, food, and gear for backcountry trips on Vermont’s Long Trail and in the White Mountains of New Hampshire and Maine as well as whitewater paddling in the Adirondacks.

 “You learn all the technical skills involved in traveling the backcountry, and you practice your leadership and teamwork skills,” Ben says.
 “That semester I thrived and got a lot of good feedback from my professors…That semester locked me into wanting to do outdoor education.”

-The next semester, Ben and some other NVU students took an Avalanche Level II course in Jackson, Wyoming, taught by Professor Jake Urban, an adjunct NVU instructor in the mountain recreation management program who runs the Jackson Hole Outdoor Leadership Institute (JHOLI).
+The next semester, Ben and some other NVU students took an Avalanche Level II course in Jackson, Wyoming, taught by Professor Jake Urban, an adjunct NVU instructor in the OELT program who runs the Jackson Hole Outdoor Leadership Institute (JHOLI).
 Professor Urban was a 1997 mountain recreation management major at Lyndon State College (now NVU-Lyndon).
 “We were backcountry skiing the whole time and learned about decision-making and how to safely travel through avalanche terrain.
 That sold me on what I want to do,” Ben says.

 Building Career Skills in a Valuable Internship

 That following winter, Ben, of Woodsville, New Hampshire, earned NVU credits during a paid internship with Professor Urban.
 Ben was tasked with doing office work and fieldwork for avalanche education and wilderness medicine courses.
 The skills he gained in that internship led to his current full-time position with JHOLI, and he recently became an American Institute for Avalanche Research and Education instructor, so now he is certified to teach avalanche education courses for JHOLI.